2023 Most Popular Electrical Engineering Bachelor's Degree Schools in Tennessee

 Top 10 Most Popular Electrical Engineering Bachelor's Degree Schools

 Our analysis found Tennessee Technological University to be the most popular school for electrical engineering students who want to pursue a bachelor’s degree in Tennessee.
-Located in the town of Cookeville, Tennessee Tech University is a public school with a moderately-sized student population.
+Located in the remote town of Cookeville, Tennessee Tech University is a public college with a moderately-sized student population.

 About 15% of the students majoring in EE at the school are women while 85% are male.